grscheller/scheller-linux-archive/grok/Java/README.md

 code of the underlying hardware.
 * [Testing JVM for Word Tearing](wordTearing/)
   - Test for "word tearing" in underlying Java Virtual Machine (JVM)
-  - I suspect the Java 10 compiler "optimizing" away execution
+  - I suspect the Java 10 compiler is "optimizing" away execution
 * [Java FX Examples](javafxExamples/)
   - GUI programming using Java FX libraries
   - Code currently does not work with Java 10